Lovepups/FLUFFYBEAUTY/README.md

 # FLUFFYBEAUTY
 Hi !
 I'm Tabitha!Welcome to FLUFFYBEAUTY!
-This Repository is for learning.Please join whenever you can
+This Repository is for learning.
+Please join whenever you can